samba-team/samba/bootstrap/README.md

 The checksum needs to be added as `SAMBA_CI_CONTAINER_TAG` in the toplevel .gitlab-ci-main.yml file.

+NOTE: Remember to remove any files not tracked by git from the bootstrap directory before running bootstrap/template.py.

+  git clean -dfx bootstrap

+Otherwise the files will affect the checksum but because they are not checked in and won't be pushed to CI system the checksum calculated there won't match.

 ## User Stories

 As a gitlab-ci user, I can use this tool to build new CI docker images: